weakish/docs-en/views/realtime-guide-beginner.md

 ### Joining Conversations

 Tom is feeling bored after removing Mary.
 He goes to William and tells him that there is a group chat that Jerry and himself are in.
-He gives the ID (or name) of the group chat to William which makes him curious about what’s going on in it.
+He gives the ID (or name) of the group chat to William which makes him curious about what's going on in it.
 William then adds himself to the group:

 ```js
 william.getConversation('CONVERSATION_ID').then(function(conversation) {